 The RBA High School Program

-One of the more unique RBA programs are our three High School League's--Fall Ball, which is open to boys and girls, the winter boys program, and the aptly named WRBA, the winter girls program.
+One of the more unique RBA programs are our three High School League's - 1) Fall Ball, which is open to boys and girls, 2) Winter boys program, and 3) the aptly named WRBA, the winter girls program.
 At this level, players are less interested in instruction and being managed by adults than they are in the recreational, fun and competitive aspect of playing basketball with their friends.
 Enrollment has grown to over 300 players in the last few years, and provides for an exceptionally positive and social experience for town teenagers, especially during the dreary winter days.

 In this group, the RBA recruits seniors, juniors and sophomores to be the captains/coaches.
 Those interested only need to check the "Coach" box when registering.
 On the boys side, the captains then choose the players for the teams in a formalized draft, including post draft trades.
 The girls have used a number of different formats over the years based on the number of players, and decide for themselves which format to use before the season begins.

 Games are tentatively set to begin in December for the boys, and January for the girls.
 There are no practices, just games, with referees provided.

 After the regular season ends, a playoff series begins for all teams, with the two best teams meeting for one last game to crown the High School Champions.